 Two USAMU Soldiers stood out individually at the championship.
 Cooper won his first overall championship after posting the high aggregate score for individual matches.
 He won the Navy match, Army match, the 1,000 yard match rifle, and the match rifle individual long-range championship to go along with his overall championship.
 He also won the Lt.
 Col. C.A.
 Reynolds Memorial Trophy for high score in the 10-man team match.

-“This means a lot to me,” Cooper said, who returned from an Afghanistan deployment in April.
-“It’s my eighth year on the team and my first win.
-You’ve got a lot of guys here who have won it two or three times--it’s not easy.”
+"This means a lot to me," Cooper said, who returned in April from an Afghanistan deployment.
+"It's my eighth year on the team and my first win.
+You've got a lot of guys here who have won it two or three times -- it's not easy."

 The longest standing record at the match was broken by Micholick.
-He set a new match record in the 1,000 yard long range match with a service rifle, and also eclipsed a record that been held since 1984 by scoring a new high in the long-range aggregate with the service rifle after scoring a 397-12x.
+He set a new match record in the 1,000 yard long range match with a service rifle, and also eclipsed a record that has stood since 1984 by scoring a new high in the long-range aggregate with the service rifle after scoring a 397-12x.

 With the overall win, the USAMU swept all individual and team championships in Interservice competition for 2011, the second consecutive year they have done so.

-The competition, which dates back to 1960, when the value of Interservice marksmanship competition was recognized in a Memorandum of Understanding by the chiefs of each service, highlights the professional capacity and versatility of military service members.
-The 50th anniversary of the rifle championship is a significant milestone in the history of competitive marksmanship.
+The competition dates back to 1960, when the value of an interservice marksmanship competition was recognized in a memorandum of understanding by the chiefs of each service.
+The event highlights the professional capacity and versatility of military servicemembers.